 A New Plant Named Sansevieria ‘Hahnii’ from the book The Sansevieria Trifasciata Varieties by B. Juan Chahinian

-The first dwarf cultivar and direct parent of most of the other dwarf varieties, this plant was discovered in New Orleans, at Crescent Nursery Company, by W. W. Smith Jr. and patented as an “improved variety” of Sansevieria.
-Plant bears patent No. 470 and was dated June 3rd, 1941.
+The first dwarf cultivar and the direct parent of most of the other dwarf varieties, this plant was discovered in New Orleans, at Crescent Nursery Company, by W. W. Smith Jr. and patented as an “improved variety” of Sansevieria.
+The plant bears patent No. 470 and was dated June 3rd, 1941.

 The dwarf grew off a trifasciata var.
 Laurentii plant.
-This dwarf develops like a rosette, the leaves growing from the tip of the stem, extension of the underground stem or rhizome, The leaves are spirally arranged around it and their sides are curved upwards and they are erect when young, gradually adopting a more slanted posture and turning flat and recurving backwards as they become older.
+This dwarf snake plant develops like a rosette, the leaves growing from the tip of the stem, extending to the underground stem or rhizome.
+The leaves are spirally arranged around it and their sides are curved upwards they are erect when young, gradually adopting a more slanted posture and turning flat and recurving backward as they become older.

 This plant offsets freely, producing at times, new growth of upright appearance.

-Check out the Bird Nest Varieties of Snake Plant in the video below
+Check out the Birds Nest Snake Plant Varieties of Sansevieria Trifasciata in the video below

 Sansevieria Hahnii Care